 1961: Lee Harvey Oswald marries Marina Prusakova in Minsk, USSR.

-1970: Twiggs Lyndon, road manager for The Allman Brothers Band, was arrested for murder after he stabbed a club manager during an argument over a contract.
-At the ensuing trial, Lyndon’s lawyers argued that he had been temporarily insane and that touring with The Allman Brothers would drive anyone insane.
+1970: Twiggs Lyndon, road manager for The Allman Brothers Band, is arrested for murder after stabbing a club manager during an argument over a contract.
+At the ensuing trial, Lyndon’s lawyers argue that he had been temporarily insane and that touring with The Allman Brothers would drive anyone insane.
 Lyndon was acquitted.
 On the same day, US troops invade Cambodia.

-1976: Keith Moon paid nine cab drivers to block-off both ends of a New York street so he could throw the contents of his hotel room out of the window.
+1976: The Who drummer Keith Moon pays nine cab drivers to block-off both ends of a New York street so he can throw the contents of his hotel room out of the window.
 On the same day, Muhammad Ali beats Jimmy Young in 15 rounds for the world heavyweight boxing title.

 1980: Terrorists seize the Iranian Embassy in London.
 On the same day, Queen Juliana of the Netherlands, abdicates on her 71st birthday and Princess Beatrix becomes Queen.

 1983: Blues legend Muddy Waters (McKinley Morganfield) dies in his sleep at his home in Illinois, aged 68.

 1988: Derby County goalkeeper Peter Shilton breaks the Football League appearance record, playing in his 825th League match in the 1-1 First Division draw against Watford at Vicarage Road.
 He went on to increase the record to 1005 League appearances.
 On the same day, Celine Dion wins the Eurovision Song Contest for Switzerland singing Ne Partez Pas Sans Moi in Dublin and Tom Hanks marries actress Rita Wilson.